-The Division of Student Affairs at Mississippi State University’s mission is to engage all students through programs, services, facilities, and activities designed to promote active citizenship, learning, well-being, and success.
-This extends to the experience and opportunities we offer our graduate students by providing real-world experience in career areas that they are interested in pursuing post-graduation.
+The Division of Student Affairs at Mississippi State University’s mission is to engage all students through programs, services, facilities and activities that promote active citizenship, learning, well-being and success.
+We extend this commitment to our graduate students by providing them real-world experience in their chosen career paths.

-All current and prospective full-time graduate students and who meet the requirements outlined by Mississippi State University’s Graduate School are eligible to hold a Graduate Assistantship and are encouraged to apply.
-However, special consideration will be given to students who demonstrate a specific skills set, expertise, or background related to the position in question and/or enrollment in a graduate program specifically related to the work required of that GA position (e.g., Student Affairs & Higher Education, Counselor Education, Kinesiology).
+All current and prospective full-time graduate students and who meet the Mississippi State University’s Graduate School requirements can apply for a GA.
+However, special consideration will be given to students who demonstrate specific skills, expertise or background related to the position, those enrolled in a program specifically related to the work required of that GA position (e.g., Student Affairs & Higher Education, Counselor Education, Kinesiology).

-The expectations, requirements, financial awards, and contract terms (e.g., 9, 10, or 12 months) for each GA are determined by the office it serves and therefore may vary from one position to the next.
-Applicants are therefore encouraged to review the job descriptions posted below PRIOR to submitting an application to familiarize themselves with the parameters of each position.
+The specifics — expectations, requirements, financial awards and contract terms (e.g., 9, 10, or 12 months) — for each GA vary depending on the office.
+Please review the job descriptions posted below to understand each position's details before submitting an application.

-While GA applications will be accepted through this site year-round, reviews take place by the designated offices if and when positions become available.
-GA availability will be noted next to the relevant job description below and will updated throughout the academic year.
-Given that many positions turn over after Spring commencement, the best time to apply for GA positions is in Spring semester for a start date in the following Summer or Fall.
-The office in question will contact you directly if they are interested in your credentials for the position being filled.
+We accepte GA applications year-round.
+However, reviews take place if and when positions become available.
+Check the GA availability next to the relevant job description, which we update throughout the academic year.
+Many GA positions turn over after spring commencement, so the best time to apply is in the spring semester for a summer or fall start date.
+Offices will contact you directly if they are interested in your credentials.

-Finally, please note that admission to a graduate program of study at Mississippi State is a separate process from the GA application process.
+Please note that the graduate program admission process at MSU is a separate from the GA application process.
 Application materials are not shared between academic programs and the Division of Student Affairs.
-Moreover, admission into a graduate program does not guarantee an offer of a Graduate Assistantship; nor does an offer of a Graduate Assistantship guarantee admission to a graduate program.
-Individual students are responsible for following through on each process separately, in accordance with relevant policies and procedures.
+Admission to a graduate program does not guarantee a GA offer and vice versa.
+Individual students must follow each process separately in accordance with relevant policies and procedures.

-For students applying to the MS in Educational Leadership/Student Affairs & Higher Education ONLY, please visit sainsightdays.msstate.edu for additional information on interviewing for positions directly via our GA Insight Day event held each year on the Thursday and Friday of the second week in February.
-When applying for GA positions, be sure to designate that you are simultaneously submitting a graduate application to the EDLD/SAHE program and let us know your availability to visit campus during GA Insight Days.
+Students applying to the MS in Educational Leadership/Student Affairs & Higher Education ONLY, please visit sainsightdays.msstate.edu for additional information on interviewing for positions directly via our GA Insight Days event.
+This annual event will be held Friday, February 1 and Saturday, February 2.
+When applying for GA positions, please designate that you are simultaneously submitting a graduate application to the EDLD/SAHE program and let us know your availability to visit campus during SA Insight Days.